ton-connect/kit-android/README.md

 }
 ```

 All higher-level SDK APIs remain unchanged.
-The demo app defaults to **QuickJS** for performance, with a performance comparison activity to benchmark both engines side-by-side.
+The demo app defaults to **WebView** for performance, with a performance comparison activity to benchmark both engines side-by-side.

 ## Bridge Architecture